 Medical Student Scholarships

-There are three major sources of University of Vermont College of Medicine scholarships: Need-Based Scholarships, Merit Scholarships, and Service Scholarships.
+There are two major sources of University of Vermont College of Medicine scholarships: Merit Scholarships and Service Scholarships.
 Beyond these sources, students should search for outside scholarships.
 Medical students who are 100% eligible for the Post-9/11 GI Bill can also apply for the UVM Yellow Ribbon Scholarship.

 - No separate application needed.